prajankya/ambf_controller/README.md

 - All values in SI units (meters, radians, etc)

 ## TODO
-- design logic for Iterative solution
+[] design logic for Iterative solution
-- develop flow for passing CLI parameters like Joint states/Tip 6DOF
-- generate 4x4 homogeneous matrix for each link if required in most of the solvers
+[x] develop flow for passing CLI parameters like Joint states/Tip 6DOF [] generate 4x4 homogeneous matrix for each link if required in most of the solvers [] solver for any two links in the chain.(currently only base<->tip works)

 ## Limitation
 - Currently the solvers support only a chain (One base and one tip, but can have multiple branches within).